 Connective tissue diseases are a broad category that includes many familiar disorders (e.g. systemic lupus erythematosus, scleroderma) as well as others that are more obscure.
 They are all characterized by the production of autoantibodies and involve immune dysfunction.
 It is sometimes difficult to categorize patients clearly, as connective tissue diseases share clinical and laboratory findings.
 It is not uncommon for patients to present with multiple overlapping disorders.

-Often, these diseases are considered systemic and tend to involve many organ systems, making it extremely important for every physician to be aware of their manifestations.
+Connective tissue disorders are often considered systemic and tend to involve many organ systems, thus making it extremely important for every physician to be aware of their manifestations.
 For example, SLE may affect the skin, CNS, heart, lungs, kidneys, and hematopoiesis, among others.
 Any one of these organs may be the first clinically recognizable manifestation of disease, and prompt therapy can be lifesaving.
-For these patients, the clinician should obtain a basic history and review of systems, conduct a basic physical examination and laboratory workup, and unerstand when a rheumatology referral might be appropriate.
+For such patients, the clinician should obtain a basic history and review of systems, conduct a basic physical examination and laboratory workup, and understand when a rheumatology referral may be appropriate.

 Very lucid explanation and case oriented discussion ....charts and differential diagnosis is excellent

 This is the best way of learning; To go over a case, then break down what to look for in the question stem and give reasons why an answer is incorrect.
 Thank you so much for these rheumatology cases.

 I am going to watch it it again and again, because I learned a lot from him.
 He knows how to teach and he used a lot of practical examples to explain his lectures.

 THANK YOU FOR YOUR MNEUMONICS SIR I WILL NEVER FORGET MED SHIP AND 4SKINRASHNIA